dart-lang/site-www/src/_guides/language/effective-dart/design.md

-For functions that are "fire and forget", which neither return a useful value nor need to have their asynchronous work finished before the caller containues, use a return type of `void`.
+For functions that are "fire and forget", which neither return a useful value nor need to have their asynchronous work finished before the caller continues, use a return type of `void`.

 ### AVOID using `FutureOr<T>` as a return type.